jzhang538/CorruptEncoder/README.md

 This repo is the official implementation of CorruptEncoder in pytorch.

-For any other implementation details, please refer to our paper **Data Poisoning based Backdoor Attacks to Contrastive Learning**.
+For any other implementation details, please refer to our paper: **Data Poisoning based Backdoor Attacks to Contrastive Learning**.
 (CVPR 2024) [[Paper](https://arxiv.org/pdf/2211.08229.pdf)]

-We provide code implementation of pre-training and evaluating clean/backdoored encoders under our default setting (poisoning ratio: 0.5%; number of reference images: 3; number of support reference images: 5 (optional); pre-training dataset: ImageNet100-A; target downstream task: ImageNet100-B).
+We provide code implementation of pre-training and evaluating clean/backdoored encoders under our default setting **(poisoning ratio: 0.5%; number of reference images: 3; number of support reference images: 5 (optional); pre-training dataset: ImageNet100-A; target downstream task: ImageNet100-B)**.
 We also provide pre-trained clean encoder, backdoored encoders of **SSL-backdoor**, **PoisonedEncoder** and **CorruptEncoder(+)** for comparison.
 Each encoder is pre-trained under the same default setting.

 ![img](./assets/teasar.png)